 You will find several poetry collections, two of them for children, one of which is still being developed, and pieces covering archery humour and the history of my own archery club and its Victorian predecessor, plus other writing.

 I have also included the story of my search to identify my American soldier father.
 It took more than 25 years against all the odds.
-But thanks to DNA testing, it proved successful, and in late 2016 I made contact with my half-sister, Judy Clough, in the USA.
+But thanks to DNA testing, it proved successful, and in late 2016 I made contact with my half-sister, Judi Clough, in the USA.

 The search for my American father also led me to the surprising discovery that I’m descended from two Mayflower passengers through my Edwards family in the USA.
 For a working-class British boy born in a two-up-and-two-down in a Stockport backstreet, that is a surprising pedigree – but it just happens to be true (see the Life Stories section.)